 The main feature of the Sun temple is a large water reservoir, known as the Surya Kunda.
 The journey to fetch water on a hot Sunny day is celebrated through a series of steps and shrines where one has ample opportunities to stop, worship, relax and ponder upon the power of Sun God and our place in this cosmos.
 That is what makes this reservoir a sacred place.

 The Sun temple

-In addition to the Surya Kunda or the water reservoir, the temple complex has two more axially aligned structures – the main temple known as the Garbhagriha and a communal hall known as Gudhamandapa.
-One marvelous stroke of architectural brilliance is that on the days of equinoxes i.e. 21st March and 21st September, the first rays of Sun fall on the idol of Sun in Garbhagriha.
-The exterior of the Sun temple has elaborate carvings that depict the entire life cycle of a human being from conception to the last rite.
-There are also carvings of various deities and other erotic figures typical of the temples built in that era.
+In addition to the Surya Kunda or the water reservoir, the temple complex has two axially aligned temple structures – the main temple known as the Garbhagriha and a communal hall known as Gudhamandapa.
+One marvelous stroke of architectural brilliance is that on the days of Solar equinoxes i.e. 21st March and 21st September, the first rays of Sun fall on the statue of Surya in Garbhagriha.
+Elaborate carvings on the exterior façade depict the entire human cycle from conception to the last breadth.
+The carvings include various deities and other erotic figures typical of the temples built in that era.

 View of Surya Kund from the Sun Temple 5

 Although the main statue of the Sun God Surya and portions of the roof structure were destroyed centuries ago, the Sun temple remains as a wonderful example of architecture that is in harmony with its geographical location in space and time.
 The cosmic architecture of the Sun temple continues to inspire architects, engineers and landscape architects from all parts of the world.

 - Title Image: By Aashmi Haria – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=93893970

 - 2 An Indian classical dancer at the Sun temple – By Sumita Roy Dutta – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=76343114